IamGotu/4072-ITE313-LABORATORY-EXERCISE-6/HOW TO RUN.md

 5. End task mysqld, then start the MySQL module again

-6. Export the database located at codeigniter/app/Database/codeigniter_database.sql
+6. Import the database located at codeigniter/app/Database/codeigniter_database.sql

 7. Move the folder codeigniter to C:\xampp\htdocs

-8. copy paste this to the browser: http://localhost/codeigniter/public/
+8. Copy/paste this to the browser: http://localhost/codeigniter/public/

 HOW TO RUN NODE.JS/ANGULAR.JS (social_media_node)

 1. Download the code from https://github.com/IamGotu/4072-ITE313-LABORATORY-EXERCISE-2

+2. Download (https://www.apachefriends.org/index.html) and install xampp

+3. Start the module Apache and MySQL

+4. If MySQL module is not starting, open Task Manager

+5. End task mysqld, then start the MySQL module again

+6. Import the database located at social_media_node/config/social_media_app.sql

+7. Right click the folder social_media_node then Open in Integrated Terminal

+8. In the terminal type "node server.js"

+7. Copy/paste or run this to the browser: http://localhost:3000/